ninjawule/data-processor-excel/README.md

 * If the computation of the average, max, min, or standard dev of the white fails:
   - click the "calc." button
-  - or, try entering the cell, and enter push again to refresh the formula
+  - or, try entering the cell, and push ENTER again to refresh the formula